nips2017creativity/nips2017creativity.github.io/index.md

 ## How to Participate

-We invite participation in the form of position papers and/or artwork.
+We invite participation in the form of papers and/or artwork.

-### To Submit a Position Paper
+### To Submit a Paper

-We invite participants to submit 2-page position papers in the NIPS format, to be submitted to `nips2017creativity@gmail.com`.
+We invite participants to submit 2-page papers in the NIPS format, to be submitted to `nips2017creativity@gmail.com`.

 In the subject line of your email, please put:
 `NIPS Workshop: [Title]`